PaloAltoNetworks/Azure-Transit-VNet/README.md

 # Azure Transit VNet

 This solution deploys both a Hub and Spoke VNet within the Microsoft Azure cloud framework.
-Both Hub and Spoke virtual networks are secured by Palo Alto Networks VM-Series firewalls.
-The Hub VNet provides secured centralized outbound access for all traffic originating within your Azure virtual networks.
+Both Hub and Spoke VNets are secured by Palo Alto Networks VM-Series firewalls.
+The Hub VNet provides secured centralized outbound access for all traffic originating within your Azure VNet.
 The Spoke VNet can provide secured inbound access for public facing workloads for each Spoke VNet individually.
 The Hub VNet must be deployed first with the Spoke VNets being deployed subsequently.
 Once the spoke is deployed the VNets are dynamically peered to allow cross VNet communication.
 For more information on deployment please see the Deployment Guide.

 # Hub VNet
-The Hub VNet is deployed exclusively to handle outbound traffic that originates from within the Hub or Spoke Virtual Networks.
+The Hub VNet is deployed exclusively to handle outbound traffic that originates from within the Hub or Spoke VNet.
 This outbound work flow not only segments traffic that originates from outside of the VNet, but it also ensures that only whitelisted external requests are allowed by leveraging Palo Alto Networks Next Generation Firewall technology.
-By providing a single exit point for traffic originating within your virtual networks you can ensure that all outbound traffic is secured to the standards required by your organization.
+By providing a single exit point for traffic originating within your VNets you can ensure that all outbound traffic is secured to the standards required by your organization.

 This topology consists of
 - 2 VM-Series Firewalls
-- 1 Standard Outbound Loadbalancer
+- 1 Standard Outbound Load Balancer

 [<img src="http://azuredeploy.net/deploybutton.png"/>](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FPaloAltoNetworks%2FAzure-Transit-VNET%2Fmaster%2Fazure-pan-hub%2FazureDeployInfra.json?token=AZoiWUdo2qPkcTjMXpY8_KOkrP2aBqp_ks5ahJwcwA%3D%3D)